-1. Graduate Programs in Business
+Graduate Programs in Business

 The College of Business offers three graduate degrees.
 The MBA, offered on weeknights and weekends, provides a unique combination of web-based learning and classroom over 18 weekends.
-Specializations in leadership, conflict management, and sustainability are available for weekend students.
-The weeknight option has eight areas of concentration (accounting, conflict management, financial services, healthcare management, leadership, nonprofit management, sports management, sustainability, and a distributed option).
+Specializations in leadership, conflict management and sustainability are available for weekend students.
+The weeknight option has nine areas of concentration (accounting, conflict management, financial services, health care management, leadership, nonprofit management, sports management, sustainability and a distributed option).
 A Master of Accountancy (MAcc) is also available, incorporating six accounting courses with four business electives.
-A Master of Human Resources is also available in a cohort format, incorporating six HR courses supplemented with three conflict management courses and a consulting project.
-For further information, contact Jenni Jones, Administrative Assistant for the Graduate Business Programs (615-966-1833), or Dr. Perry Moore, Assistant Director at 615-966-1833 or perry.moore@lipscomb.edu.
+A Master of Human Resources (MHR) is also available in a cohort format, incorporating six HR courses supplemented with three conflict management courses and a consulting project.
+A dual degree combining the MBA with a Master of Science in Sustainability is also available.
+For further information, contact Jenni Jones, Administrative Assistant for the Graduate Business Programs 615.966.1833), or Dr. Perry Moore, Assistant Director at 615.966.1833 or perry.moore@lipscomb.edu.